 When you reach 6 miles your body needs glucose to keep going.
 There are tons of products out there to use during races, but after reading the labels, I was shocked to learn how much sugar was in them!

 I found that Gu Energy Gel is one of the glucose products with the least amount of sugar.
 It contains 6 grams of sugar compared to some of the others that had anywhere between 11-14 grams of sugar.
 I was really happy with this product because I knew it would help fuel my body and keep my teeth healthy!
-However, when consuming anything with sugar be sure to drink plenty of water afterward for an instant and natural rinse and teeth cleaning.
+However, when consuming anything with sugar be sure to drink plenty of water afterward for an instant and natural rinse and teeth cleaning in OKC.